 As the principal judicial organ of the United Nations, the International Court of Justice settles legal disputes and issues advisory opinions in accordance with international law.
-Located in The Hague, the Court offers a 10-month Judicial Fellows Programme which has hosted 15 Michigan Law graduates over the past 16 years.
+Located in The Hague, the Court offers a 10-month Judicial Fellows Programme, which has hosted 18 Michigan Law graduates to date.

 Michigan Law 3Ls, LLMs, and recent graduates are eligible to apply for nomination to the Court by the Law School.
-Selected students assist Members of the Court from September through June with legal research, case file management, and document drafting.
+Selected students assist Members of the Court from September through June with legal research, case file management, document drafting, and other important projects.

 The Law School is grateful to Michigan Law Professor Bruno Simma, formerly of the International Court of Justice, for his invaluable assistance in making this opportunity possible.